Thomson Reuters Foundation

-Thomson Reuters Foundation is a London-based charitable arm of Thomson Reuters, a Canadian news conglomerate.
+Thomson Reuters Foundation is the London-based corporate foundation of Thomson Reuters, a Canadian news conglomerate.
 The Foundation is registered as a charity in the United States and United Kingdom and is headquartered in Canary Wharf, London.
+The Foundation also has regional hubs in New York City, U.S.A, and Nairobi, Kenya.

 Antonio Zappulla has been CEO since 2016.

 History

-Beginnings
+Beginnings and historical services

-In September 1997, the Reuters Foundation launched AlertNet, a website providing free humanitarian news and information.
-AlertNet was set up in the aftermath of the 1994 Rwanda genocide as a response to criticism of the slow media response and poorly coordinated activities of the relief agencies on the ground.
-AlertNet aimed to facilitate co-ordination among relief workers.
-In 2004, the Foundation created, Iraq's first independent national news agency, Aswat al-Iraq (Voices of Iraq), with support from the United Nations Development Programme (UNDP) and the Spanish International Cooperation Agency (AECI).
+In September 1997, in the aftermath of the Rwandan genocide, the Reuters Foundation launched AlertNet, a website providing free humanitarian news and information.
+AlertNet was set up to address the slow media response to the genocide, and aimed to facilitate co-ordination among relief workers.

+In 2004, the Foundation created Iraq's first independent national news agency, Aswat al-Iraq (Voices of Iraq), with support from the United Nations Development Programme (UNDP) and the Spanish International Cooperation Agency (AECI).